JetBrains/Qodana/topics/clang.md

         <code-block>./clang-tidy.exe -list-checks -checks="*"</code-block>
         </tab>
         </tabs>
-        <p>To obtain the list of all inspections enabled in Clang-Tidy by default, you can run the following command:</p>
+        <p>To get the list of all inspections enabled in Clang-Tidy by default, you can run the following command:</p>
         <tabs group="clang-tidy-commands">
         <tab id="qodana-clang-enabled-linux" title="Linux" group-key="clang-linux">
         <code-block>clang-tidy -list-checks</code-block>